-As we begin to gradually re-open Parks Canada places, our priority is to keep you, our visitors, and our employees healthy and safe.
-Some of our places will begin offering limited visitor access and basic services.
-This means your visit will be different this year than in past years.
+Some parks and sites may be offering limited visitor access and basic services.
+This means your visit will be different than in past years.

 Find out which specific locations are open and how to plan for your visit and stay safe during the Coronavirus (COVID-19) pandemic.

 Before you go, be prepared

-While your Parks Canada vacation may be a little different from what you’re used to, we’re here to help you have a memorable and safe experience.
+While your Parks Canada visit may be a little different from what you’re used to, we’re here to help you have a memorable and safe experience.
 Some public toilets and other visitor facilities may be open, but expect limited levels of service and limited access to visitor facilities compared to previous years.